qemu/qemu/docs/tools/virtiofsd.rst

   * flock|no_flock -
     Enable/disable flock.
 The default is ``no_flock``.

+  * modcaps=CAPLIST
+    Modify the list of capabilities allowed; CAPLIST is a colon separated list of capabilities, each preceded by either + or -, e.g.
+    ''+sys_admin:-chown''.

   * log_level=LEVEL -
     Print only log messages matching LEVEL or more severe.
 LEVEL is one of ``err``, ``warn``, ``info``, or ``debug``.
 The default is ``info``.